Sydney-Informatics-Hub/Parabricks-Genomics-nf/SCRATCHPAD.md

 - Added functionality to input checker, now runs samplesheetchecker.py
 - Added if/else loop in main.nf to detect existing bwa indexes for reference.fa
 - Added tags for check_input and bwa_index processes

+# 28.02.24

+- Resolved Parabricks error, was misleading.
+Actually formatting of fasta.
+Keep that in mind
+- Got parabricks with 1 fq pair working
+- Working on running with fq input string to capture multiple fq pairs per sample